itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 “I’m not afraid of ambiguity,” Mara said.
 “I’m afraid of pretending it’s not there.”

 Helen tapped her pen against the table.
 Once.
 Twice.
 Three times.
-Maybe she didn’t even know she had done it.
-“I hear that you are thoughtful.”
+Maybe she didn't even know she had done it.
+The lavender seemed stronger now, as if the room had decided Mara needed more calming.
+"I'm sorry about the scent," Helen said quietly.
+"The system thinks it helps."
+She paused.
+"I hear that you are thoughtful."
 She leaned in.
-“I also hear that you are responsible for your household’s energy credits this quarter.”
+"I also hear that you are responsible for your household's energy credits this quarter."

 Mara’s body went still, like a deer regarding a road.
 “How do you hear that?”